Uppercut Start a partner program

 Pricing Philosophy

 CAKE uses enterprise pricing with substantial upfront investment.
-Uppercut employs pay as you go pricing with no upfront fees.
-The models suit different program stages and risk tolerance levels.
+Mid market tools use subscription tiers.
+Uppercut employs pay as you go pricing with no upfront fees, aligning costs directly with partner generated revenue.

 Partner Discovery